All Episodes

 Thank you, sir, very much.

-Is more of an effort to protect Hillary than it is to knock anybody on the Republican side.
+I think the whole bogus Iowa, the non-bump Iowa winning story is more of an effort to protect Hillary than it is to knock anybody on the Republican side.

-See, that's the difference.
+That's the difference.

-What he's talking about, folks, is there's the conventional wisdom that's being reported in New Hampshire today with the drive-bys is that New Hampshire voters make it a point not to rubber stamp what happens in Iowa.
+What he's talking about, folks, is the conventional wisdom that's being reported in New Hampshire today with the drive-bys is that New Hampshire voters make it a point not to rubber stamp what happens in Iowa.

 Meaning, when New Hampshire sees how Iowa votes, they make certain to vote the other way.